-The Heart & Soul of Mud Architecture: Revathi Kamath.
+Revathi Kamath: The Heart & Soul of Mud Architecture

 Holistic ideologies of Revathi Kamath

-It is commendable that she was the master of all.
-While her mud architecture has been touching new heights she was also credited for the tallest steel structure in India.
-Isn’t that amazing that she was flawlessly the master of both the worlds?
-In an interview on being asked about her ‘favourite’ project, Revathi replied “My favourite is the next one.
+Revathi’s love for mud architecture had touching new heights.
+She also was credited for the tallest steel structure in India.
+Isn’t that amazing that she was flawlessly the master of both worlds?
+In an interview on being asked about her ‘favourite’ project, Revathi replied; “My favourite is the next one.
 The one that’s yet to come!
 I am constantly moving forward.
 In the future, I see a lot of human beings living in harmony with nature.
 There will be a lot of positive and holistic search for our being.
 I see an ecological civilization as our collective future”.

-This implies her simplicity.
-This shows that Kamath was a very humble person who was in immense love with this subject of architecture.
+Kamath was a very humble person who was in immense love with the subject of architecture.
 Dedicating her heart and soul to sustainable and vernacular architecture, she has managed to create a vast legacy.
 As a result, her works reflect on sensitive and revolutionary projects.
-She has earned laurels for her work, some of the noteworthy works being the Jindal auditorium Raigarh, Tribal museum Bhopal and the Tal chhapar Rajasthan.
+Some of the noteworthy projects by Kamath are the Jindal auditorium Raigarh, the Tribal museum Bhopal, and Tal Chhapar Rajasthan.

 Even as a child Revathi would spend a lot of time understanding works of various architects and styles and importance of architecture.
 The idea of socially responsible architecture and sustainability was so immensely deep-rooted in her.
 There are two instances of her life that makes us realise that her ideologies and beliefs were more than just thoughts.
 She had lived life the sustainable and holistic way and that is what very much translated into her buildings.